Electronic warfare aircraft

 The initial design review of the Compass Call weapon system was completed in 2017 and the work to transition Compass Call EW technology from EC-130H aircraft to the modern platform began in July 2018.

-The EC-37B aircraft will have a length of 29m and a wing span of 28m.
+The EC-37B aircraft will have a length of 29m and a wingspan of 28m.
 It will be powered by two Rolls-Royce BR710 C4-11 engines.
-The airplane’s weight and operating costs will be reduced by 50% each, compared to the EC-130H Compass Call.
+The aircraft’s weight and operating costs will be reduced by 50% each, compared to the EC-130H Compass Call.

 It will be integrated with the modern Compass Call airborne tactical weapon system, which will deliver high-mission effectiveness while ensuring survivability of the pilots and operators.